wenshuo2025/wenshuoy.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year Ph.D. student in the Institute for Artificial Intelligence, Peking University, advised by Prof. Yuchao Yang and Prof. Bonan Yan.
+I am a fifth-year Ph.D. student in the Institute for Artificial Intelligence, Peking University, advised by Prof. Yuchao Yang and Prof. Bonan Yan.
 I received B.S. at Peking University in 2021.

 Interests
 ======